Where cannabis is legal in Europe in 2023

 • Recreational: Not Legal

-• Information: Medical cannabis is legal with strict regulations, while recreational use is illegal.
+• Information: Medical cannabis is legal in Belgium with strict regulations, while recreational use is illegal.

 • Medical: Not Legal